minetest/contentdb/app/flatpages/policy_and_guidance.md

 does not do as it advertises, for example if it posts telemetry without stating clearly that it does in the package meta.

-ContentDB should only currently contain playable content, ie: stuff that would be in Mod Releases and Game Releases.
-Please don't upload any Work In Progress (WIP) things.
-This will probably change in future if/when an "early access" feature is added.
+ContentDB should only currently contain playable content - content which is sufficiently complete to be useful to end users.
+It's fine to add stuff which is still a work in progress (WIP) as long as it adds sufficient value - Mineclone 2 is a good example of a WIP package which may break between releases but still has value.
+Note that this doesn't mean that you should add a thing you started working on yesterday, it's worth adding all the basic stuff to make your package useful.

-Adding non-player facing mods, such as libraries and server tools, is perfectly fine.
+Adding non-player facing mods, such as libraries and server tools, is perfectly fine and encouraged.
 ContentDB isn't just for player-facing things, and adding libraries allows them to be installed when a mod depends on it.

 ## 3. Technical Names